toddaustin07/Edge-ONVIF-Driver/README.md

 ### Camera device discovery and SmartThings device creation
 Once the driver is installed to your hub, use the SmartThings mobile app to initiate an Add device -> Scan nearby devices.
 Your ONVIF-compliant IP cameras will be discovered and SmartThings devices added to the 'No room assigned' room.

+Note:  If a camera cannot be discovered, then it probably doesn't support ONVIF.

 ## Usage

 Once the UserID and Password has been configured in device Settings, the Refresh button on the device Control screen should be tapped to establish connection to the camera and retrieve additional camera configuration data.
 If successful, additional information will now be shown in the Info table, and the camera is now ready for streaming video (see below).